Great Historical Musicians

 When I was a junior high school student, I came across his name and some of his recordings.
 At that time, I was already familiar with Furtwaengler, Knappertsbusch, and Walter, who all have unique personalities.
 But Mengelberg overwhelmed me completely.
 I was very much amazed at his sense for harmony, dynamics, and his strong personality.
 I have been absorbed in his art ever since.
 It is my pleasure to introduce some of his recordings.

-startling findings.
-According to him, all CD transfers of the Pathetique were
+findings.
+According to him, all CD transfers of the Pathetique

-conflations of the two versions.
-The latter half of the first movement and the
+were conflations of the two versions.
+The latter half of the first movement and

-rest came from the 1937 sessions.
-(By contrast, the early Capitol LP issued in
+the rest came from the 1937 sessions.
+(By contrast, the early Capitol LP issued

 Warner Japan : WPCS-4327~30